Beta

 LAX to Singapore is roughly 9,500 miles of flying, and the math rewards you for going in with a plan rather than a preferred carrier.
 The strongest cents-per-point return on this corridor sits with Alaska Mileage Plan's JAL Business Class sweet spot60,000 Alaska miles one-way, against cash fares that routinely run $5,500 or more, working out to roughly 9.2¢ per mile.
 That figure is the highest CPP available among the programs in our Asia Business Class sweet spots analysis, though it applies most cleanly to JAL metal into Tokyo or Osaka rather than Singapore directly.
 If Singapore Airlines' own cabin is the goal, the program-specific path is KrisFlyer at 99,000 miles one-way from the West Coast — a lower 6.6¢/pt return, but the only route that puts you on Singapore's own Business Class product seat-to-seat.

-For availability searches on this route, start with Air Canada Aeroplan and Singapore KrisFlyer.
-Aeroplan's distance-based pricing at 75,000 points unlocks Star Alliance business class to Asia — including Singapore Airlines metal — and the program's partner award search tool surfaces Star Alliance inventory that some carriers' own sites suppress.
+For availability searches on this route, start with a transfer partner and Singapore KrisFlyer. a transfer partner's distance-based pricing at 75,000 points unlocks Star Alliance business class to Asia — including Singapore Airlines metal — and the program's partner award search tool surfaces Star Alliance inventory that some carriers' own sites suppress.
 KrisFlyer is the obvious parallel check for Singapore-operated flights; saver awards on SQ metal open approximately 355 days in advance, so early searches matter more here than on almost any other route.

 The realistic availability picture is the constraint that shapes every other decision on LAX–SIN.
 Singapore Airlines business class saver space is tightly capacity-controlled, typically 0–4 seats per flight, and the airline prioritizes its own KrisFlyer elite members in the early release windows.
 Non-stop SQ service between Los Angeles and Singapore exists, but treating a specific date as a given before confirming open saver inventory is a planning error.
 Flex a 2–3 week window around your target dates, consider one-stop routings through Tokyo or Seoul to widen the inventory pool, and never transfer points to a program until you have confirmed space in your fare bucket.